extrawurst/extrawurst.github.io/_posts/2018-10-23-bitbucket-plugin.md

 ### Repo is dormant

-My addition to the plugin in shape of a [PR](https://github.com/pragbits/stash2slack/pull/71) is completely ingnored now, no wonder since the repo was not updated in a year.
+My addition to the plugin in shape of a [PR](https://github.com/pragbits/stash2slack/pull/71) is completely ignored now, no wonder since the repo was not updated in a year.
 The author clearly moved on.
 I would like to dig into how to distribute an Atlassian plugin to maybe supply this updated version to a broader audience.
 If only I had time...